Support the Melissa Mathison Fund

 A Hollywood native, Melissa Mathison got her start as assistant to Francis Ford Coppola on both THE GODFATHER, PART II and APOCALYPSE NOW.
 During the 1980s, she broke out as a screenwriter, winning an Oscar® nomination for Steven Spielberg‘s E.T.: THE EXTRA TERRESTRIAL in 1982.
 She later adapted the classic novel The Indian in the Cupboard for Kennedy-Marshall Productions and would go on to write screenplays for THE ESCAPE ARTIST, a segment in TWILIGHT ZONE: THE MOVIE, and Martin Scorsese’s KUNDUN before her untimely death last year.
 The Melissa Mathison Fund will commemorate Melissa’s amazing body of work.

-HIFF welcomes donations of all sizes to the Melissa Mathison Fund.
+HIFF welcomes donations of all sizes to the Melissa Mathison Award.

 Donate-Button-200